sameerajmera/Data-Scrapping-Using-Selenium-and-Django/README.md

 # REST API

-The REST API to the example APP of user activity period is described below
+The REST API is described below.

 ## Step to Consume APIs on Postman